-Time Spent In Commute Will Fall Under Working Hours
+Time Spent In Commute Will Fall Under Working Hours Only In Certain Cases

 The majority of low-skilled workers spend a significant amount of time in transit, especially when multiple corporations provide labourer housing in remote places to save money.
 There are some situations when you can count your travel to work as your official working hours, whether you reside one metro stop away or all the way in Sharjah.
 According to the new UAE labour legislation, there are three scenarios in which your commute to work will count toward your operating hours.

 Also Read: UAE Has Revised New Labour Laws; Here’re The Laws For Those Working In The UAE